Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

-# Develop an Integration with Integration Studio
+# Develop an integration with Integration Studio

 Choreo simplifies the process of building, deploying, and managing integration components, making it easy to expose integrations as APIs.
 This guide walks you through the steps to expose an integration created in WSO2 Integration Studio as an API in Choreo.